intercloud/gobinsec/README.md

 # Gobinsec

-This tool parses Go binary dependencies, calls NVD database to produce a vulnerability report.
+This tool parses Go binary dependencies and calls NVD database to produce a vulnerability report.

 ## Table of Contents